Search tips

 Swedish MeSH

-Swedish MeSH is a controlled vocabulary thesaurus that you can use when searching for scientific material in various databases.
-Swedish MeSH can also be used as a dictionary when you want to translate your keywords from Swedish to English or vice versa.
+Swedish MeSH is a controlled vocabulary thesaurus that you can use when searching for scientific material in different databases.
+It can also serve as a dictionary when you want to translate your keywords from Swedish to English, or the other way around.

 What is Swedish MeSH?

-The abbreviation MeSH stands for Medical Subject Headings, and is a medical subject heading produced by the National Library of Medicine in the United States.
-The Swedish translation, Swedish MeSH, is translated by the Karolinska Institutet's University Library.
-Therefore, sometimes translations of Swedish terms, which have no American equivalent, can sometimes be missing.
-Keep in mind that Swedish MeSH is not a Swedish-English dictionary in the ordinary sense, the translation from Swedish to English only shows which terms you should use when searching different databases.
+MeSH stands for Medical Subject Headings.
+It is a subject heading list produced by the National Library of Medicine in the United States.
+The Swedish translation, Swedish MeSH, is created by the Karolinska Institutet University Library.

 - Swedish MeSH